ingtiti/cosc-learning-labs/doc/guide/byod.md

 Successfully installed COSC-Learning-Lab ipaddress-1.0.7 lxml-3.4.4 requests-2.7.0
 ```

-##Create and modify a virtual, temporary Python environment
+##Create and Modify a Virtual, Temporary, Python Environment
 This technique is recommended when your computer is used to run multiple Python projects or multiple versions of Python.

 There are multiple tools that provide a virtual environment.
 The example below uses [virtualenv](https://virtualenv.pypa.io/en/latest/).
 See also: [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/yyuu/pyenv), [pythonz](https://github.com/saghul/pythonz).